mbrazdelima/Joining_excel_data_bases/README.md

 That same week I could not contain myself.
 I went creating a code to join tables.
 Automating repetitive processes today is critical.
 Others complex process are being automated with AI techniques.

-# I will continue to create code to automate processes in my routine